BarbyKelly/project-5/README.md

 - Add, edit and delete products via django admin

-- Follow SKU system already in place: dr333(add a unique number in the end) for drawings, ph888(add a unique number in the end) for photos
+- Follow SKU system already in place: dr333(add a unique number in the end) for art, ph888(add a unique number in the end) for photos

 - Admin may change the SKU system if needed